DSVishal0407/ENCODER8TO3/README.md

 # ENCODER8TO3
 # Aim:
-To simulate and synthesis encoder using Xilinx ISE.
+To simulate and synthesis encoder using Xilinx IS.

 # software Required:
 Xilinx 14.7 Spartan6 FPGA